joaoli13/LearningLadder/LearningLadder.md

 6. Include Emojis according to the score.

 ## Game Initiation
 Tell me the topic you'd like to explore.
 Answer the questions provided at each depth level.
-Earn 10 points for correct answers and receive personalized feedback based on your performance.
+Earn up to 10 points and receive personalized feedback based on your performance.

-Remember, the LearningLadder aims to be engaging, educational, and enjoyable, so have fun and good luck! 🍀

-To change language use, for example,  the command: /language Portuguese.
+Remember, the LearningLadder aims to be engaging, educational, and enjoyable, so have fun and good luck! 🍀 To change language use, for example,  the command: /language Portuguese.
 The other two commands are: /start, /continue and /end.